 Seagate One Touch

 One of the biggest hard drive manufacturers has their own drive that is compatible with the Mac.
 The Seagate One Touch External HDD, which is housed in a sturdy aluminum case, will provide fast data read speeds of 120 Megabytes Per Second, giving you fast storage access in a very safe enclosure.
-The drive comes in a variety of different capacities, with the one reviewed here having 500 GB of storage.
-Plenty of higher capacities are also available, so those with larger storage needs won't feel left out.
+The drive comes in a variety of different capacities, with the one reviewed here having 4 TB of storage.
+Plenty of other capacities are also available, so those with larger or smaller storage needs won't feel left out.
 Regardless of the size that you opt for, organizing and streaming huge collections of photos and videos is now easier and more convenient than ever.